shrideio/shoebox/README.md

       /etc/letsencrypt/live/yourdomain.com/privkey.pem
     ```

-5. Letsencrypt certificates are issued for 90 days.
+5. Let’s Encrypt certificates are issued for 90 days.
 It is recommended to configure auto-renewal to keep the certificate up-to-date.

     Test the renewal process.